Nemocas/AbstractAlgebra.jl/docs/src/perm.md

 If you are sure that the computation will not overflow, you may use `order(::Type{T}, ...)` to perform computations with machine integers.
 Julia's standard promotion rules apply for the returned value.

-Since `PermGroup` implements the iterator protocol, you may iterate over all permutations via a simple loop:
+Since `SymmetricGroup` implements the iterator protocol, you may iterate over all permutations via a simple loop:

 ```
-for p in PermutationGroup(n)
+for p in SymmetricGroup(n)
    ...
 end
 ```